Tips for Carrying Clothes for Ladakh Trip

 This helps you keep yourself warm and reduces the chances of getting hit by Acute Mountain Sickness or cold.
 You must always protect your chest from the cold winds all the time.
 When the cold is severe, it is also important to protect the neck portion as well using full Balaclava, maybe.

-The second thing on clothes to wear in Ladakh is that you must carry clothes that can be worn in layers because it helps you adjust to the fluctuating temperatures in sun and shades, up there in Ladakh.
+The second thing on clothes to wear in Ladakh is that you must carry clothes that can be worn in layers because it helps you adjust to the fluctuating temperatures in the sun and shades, up there in Ladakh.

 Hence, take due care about it and avoid letting the cold flow inside the body in such cases as well.